 The loosening of COVID restrictions in the summer of 2021 opened up more opportunities for shows.
 Because of this, Music on Main hosted a Pop-Up Concert Series in August of 2021.
 The Pop-Up Concerts are also happening in August of 2022.

 The organization’s biggest event is the Modulus Festival which celebrates contemporary classical music.
-After not running in 2020 the festival returns in 2021!
-The dates for this year’s event are November 4th to 10th.
+After not running in 2020 the festival returned in 2021!
+The dates for this event were November 4th to 10th.
 It was back again in 2022, from November 3rd to 8th.

 The Modulus Festival

 The Modulus Festival is one of Music on Main’s signature events.
-After a COVID-imposed hiatus last year, the festival returns in 2021.
+After a COVID-imposed hiatus in 2020, the festival returned in 2021.
 The event happened again from November 3rd to 8th in 2022.
 The Modulus Festival is a great way to experience a variety of music and engage with it in interactive ways.

-There are often artists brought in from around the world, although the 2021 edition focuses mostly on Canadian artists due to the ongoing pandemic.
-There is live music both in-person and online, private talks with the artists and more on offer.
-The festival runs from November 4th to 10th, 2021.
+There are often artists brought in from around the world, although the 2021 edition focused mostly on Canadian artists due to the ongoing pandemic.
+There was live music both in-person and online, private talks with the artists and more on offer.
+The festival ran from November 4th to 10th, 2021.

 Summer Pop-Up Concerts

 Mount Pleasant Park is on 16th Avenue at 3161 Ontario Street which is about two blocks west of Main Street.
 It’s a small park with a large grassy area where people can sit and enjoy the music.
 Also at the park are basketball courts, a small skate park and a couple of play structures for young children.

-The organizers encouraged people to bring their own chairs and blankets to the event.
+In 2021, event organizers encouraged people to bring their own chairs and blankets to the event.
 Below is the full schedule for 2022.
 All the shows started at 6:30 pm.
 Below is the full schedule from last year.
 The exact schedule and performer details for 2022 are to be confirmed.

 - Wednesday, August 10th, 2022 – The Microcosmos String Quartet